Can Taking Cinnamon Supplements Lower Your Blood Sugar?

 After 40 days, everyone taking cinnamon had lower glucose, triglycerides, low-density lipoprotein (LDL or “bad”) cholesterol and total cholesterol levels.
 The placebo group saw no change.

-A more recent study in Nutrition Research analyzed 69 patients in China with type 2 diabetes.
+This study in Nutrition Research analyzed 69 patients in China with type 2 diabetes.
 One group took 120 milligrams of cinnamon daily, another 360 milligrams and a third a placebo.
 After three months, the placebo group saw no change, while the two groups taking cinnamon had lowered A1C levels.

-Finally, a 2013 meta-analysis of 10 studies found that consuming cinnamon produced a “statistically significant” decrease in glucose, total cholesterol, LDL and triglycerides.
+This meta-analysis of 10 studies found that consuming cinnamon produced a “statistically significant” decrease in glucose, total cholesterol, LDL and triglycerides.
 It also increased high-density lipoprotein (HDL or “good”) cholesterol.

 But researchers noted that applying these results to individuals is tricky.
 This is mainly because the amount and kind of cinnamon taken and use duration were different in each study.